Andrea-Papaleo/SpiedieDocs/docs/docs/spiedie_matlab.md

 3. Select the drive letter you prefer (Y is recommended)
 4. In the folder box type \\\\spiediefiles.binghamton.edu\username (replace username with your user name)
 	- Select "Connect using different credentials"
-	- To automatically connect every tiem you log on, check the box "Reconnect at log on"
+	- To automatically connect every time you log on, check the box "Reconnect at log on"
 5. Click "Finish"
 6. When prompted, select "Use another account"
 7. input ".\username" where "username" is your Spiedie username and your Spiedie password